 For mounting the prints I use the thermopress ADEMCO-SEAL, following step by step the instructions of Ansel Adams.

-Respecting the standard of certain galleries and collectors I do not mount my prints.
+Respecting the standard of certain galleries and collectors I do not mount the prints.